Endicott House

-The MIT Endicott House is a conference center located in Dedham, Massachusetts, about 10 mi south-west from downtown Boston.
+The MIT Endicott House is a conference center located in Dedham, Massachusetts, about 10 mi southwest of downtown Boston.
 The center consists of the Endicott mansion, a Normandy French-style chateau, along with an art lecture facility known as the Brooks Center, and 25 acre of gardens, lawn, woods and ponds.
 Since 1955, when it was given to Massachusetts Institute of Technology by the Endicott family, it has been owned and operated by MIT.
 It is one of the oldest such facilities in the United States.
 Endicott House serves as a meeting facility for many MIT departments and is the primary site of the Senior Executive Program of the MIT Sloan School of Management.
 The house also hosts conferences and meetings for other educational, medical, governmental, and nonprofit organizations.

 It is known for its expansive grounds, about which landscape historian Elizabeth Hope Cushing has said "This is the story of a manmade space that has lasted, altered but unbroken, for over one hundred years, entering the twentyfirst century with the potential to be the magical landscape of General Stephen M. Weld’s initial creation."